Landmaster/LordOfDunans/README.md

 As of August 2018, this game is still in the early stages of its development.
 Use at your own risk.

 ## Setup
-After cloning this repository, create `private` and `db` folders in the root of the repository directory.
+After cloning this repository, create a `db` folder in the root of the repository directory.

 In the `db` folder, set up a MongoDB database called `lordofdunans` and add (1) an admin account on the `admin` database for the server operator, and (2) an account named `loginManager` on the `lordofdunans` database for managing the database contents.

 Set the environment variable "LOD_LOGIN_MANAGER" to the password for the loginManager MongoDB account.

-In the `private` folder, add one file.
-This is the `session_info.txt` file; type in a single line of random characters in that file (about 65 characters) which will be the token for login sessions.
+Set the environment variable "LOD_SESSION_TOKEN" to a series of random characters (about 65 characters) which will be the token for login sessions.

 Run `npm update` to install dependencies for Lord of Dunans.